nytrixy/MunityMine/README.md

  - SimpleVoiceChat *

-* can be replaced with server side made ons or completely removes
+plugins marked with '*' can be replaced with server side made ones or can completely removed